Zuru (company): History

 In November 2024, CBS News 8 reported on a Zuru product that featured "violent" language on its packaging.
 The phrases and words manic, motorized rage fire, berzerko, mad mega barrel, and insanity were on boxes marketed towards children.

-In December 2024, Zuru announced that they would be introducing a "comprehensive branding in the toy aisles of checkers" and partnering with various toy retailers as Zuru plans to set a new standard and reinforcing customers' interest into its brand in South Africa.
-Zuru also plans "to stand out in a competitive toy market." on its new strategy.
+In December 2024, Zuru announced that they would be introducing a "comprehensive branding in the toy aisles of Checkers" and partnering with various toy retailers as Zuru plans to set a new standard and reinforce customers' interest in its brand in South Africa.
+Zuru also plans "to stand out in a competitive toy market" on its new strategy.